 Anyway, where were we?
 Oh, yeah . . .

 Calendula is another plant that puts out a lot of greenery throughout the growing season, so it can be chop-and-dropped to a certain extent.
 It also stands well into winter, so makes a rather good addition to a cover crop mix.

 Lettuce is another salad green that is known to self seed freely.
 If you grow a variety of lettuces, and let them all go to seed at the same time, you might get some crazy hybrid crosses.
 But if you only let one variety go to seed each year, that might work out better.

-We had one variety (and I don’t know what it is!) from a salad greens mix make it through the winter garden, and is now getting ready to flower.
-We figured if a plant was tough enough to put up with the winter, it deserves to have a chance to make seeds.
+I had one variety (and I don’t know what it is!) from a salad greens mix make it through the winter garden, and is now getting ready to flower.
+I figured if a plant was tough enough to put up with the winter, it deserves to have a chance to make seeds.
 They’ll obviously be great for winter and early spring salad greens.

 I’ll let you know how that goes.

 We’ve got chervil everywhere this year!
 And I do mean everywhere.
 But that’s perfectly fine.
 Not only is it a tasty garden treat, it goes to seed quickly, and the flowers of chervil are very attractive to many beneficial insects.